Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Nikola Jokic included, will play at 8:30 PM on Saturday versus the Phoenix Suns in the 2023 NBA Playoffs.
+The Denver Nuggets, Nikola Jokic included, will be in action at 10:00 PM on Monday against the Phoenix Suns in the 2023 NBA Playoffs.

-If you'd like to place a bet on Jokic's props, we dive into his available ones, providing some stats and trends, below.
+Now let's dig into Jokic's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Nikola Jokic Prop Bets vs. the Suns